Willkfdhuj/PolarV2/README.md

-# PolarV2
+# Polar V2

-Let Polar V2 Freeze your boredom
+<strong>Help us make Polar V2 one of the biggest links!</strong